jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The laws of physics, chemistry, and geology still reign.
 They interact to create an emergent game board.
 Entropy wears down our homes, spoils our food, and puts timers on the entire human experience.
 Life continually creates modifications of existing forms, while natural selection determines which offspring survive to represent life's future.

 Our game is different because of us.

 We have mythological, philosophical, scientific interpretations of reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.

 The frameworks that help us adopt tools based on conditions—those frameworks survive.
 The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

 But in real-time is hard to tell which is which.

 To teach us the difference, let's experience how life plays the game.
-How does it succeed, even when it can only sense water, see motion, follow instinct, and always have a limited lifespan.
+How does it succeed, even when it can only sense water, see motion, follow instinct, and have a limited lifespan.
 Experiencing life's journey reveals its methods and requirements.
 And it shows what we're still seeking: the realization of our technological identity.

 <!-- - should note interactions/teamwork/collaborations more.
 - should note "looking/going to work" mindset. -->